Minor in Biology

 - Two biology laboratory courses.
 These lab courses may be replaced by two semesters of Guided Research and Seminar (BIOL BC3591 and BIOL BC3592)*.

-To declare a minor, submit this form to the Registrar, which is also available at their office.
+To declare a minor, submit The Minor Election Form to the Registrar using Slate.
 Students may file the Minor Elective form at any time, but the minor will not be recorded until you have completed all required courses with grades of C- or higher.
+Minors are welcome to contact the department administrator, Sylvia Niemann (firstname.lastname@example.org), as soon as possible to be added to the departmental listserv.

 Courses for your major may not overlap with courses for the Biology Minor (except by petition from the Associate Chair, in cases where the minor will require more than 18 points, your major requires more than 40 points, the overlapping courses are required for both major and minor, and the request is for no more than two overlapping courses).